Federal Government Procurement Bids

 Recent Federal Opportunities

-The Florida Fish and Wildlife Conservation Commission is seeking competitive pricing for State Residence repairs at Joe Budd WMA, in accordance with the specifications contained herein.
-A vendor...
+The Florida Fish and Wildlife Conservation Commission is seeking competitive pricing for Big Bend WMA (North) Road Material, in accordance with the specifications contained herein.
+A vendor subm...

-NOTICE OF INVITATION TO BID STATE OF FLORIDA DEPARTMENT OF ENVIRONMENTAL PROTECTION BID NO. BDC20-25/26 The Department of Environmental Protection, Bureau of Design and Construction is soliciti...
+NOTICE OF INVITATION TO BID STATE OF FLORIDA DEPARTMENT OF ENVIRONMENTAL PROTECTION BID NO. BDC01-26/27 The Department of Environmental Protection, Bureau of Design and Construction is soliciting form...

 Federal Procurement Data Sources